Flutterwave/Node-v3/documentation/payment-plan.md

     const payload = {
       amount: 1000,
       name: 'SDK test Plan', //This is the name of the payment plan, it will appear on the subscription reminder emails.
-      interval: 'monthly', //This will determine the interval at which customer is charged.
+      interval: 'monthly', //This will determine the interval at which the customer is charged.
 Possible values are monthly, weekly, etc.
     };

     const response = await flw.PaymentPlan.create(payload);